stevenfontanella/microlens/README.md

 -----------------------------------------------------------------------------

-Instances of `Ixed`, `Each`, `At`, etc are all split off into separate packages, which is understandable, because otherwise we'd have to have [vector][] as a dependency (the alternative is having orphan instances, which I'm not afraid of).
+Instances of `Ixed`, `Each`, `At`, etc are all split off into separate packages, which is understandable, because otherwise we'd have to have [vector][] as a dependency (the alternative is having orphan instances, which I'm not particularly afraid of).
 However, even instances for libraries shipped with GHC (such as [array][]) are in [their own package][microlens-ghc].
 There are 2 reasons for this:

 * I *really* want to be able to say “this library has no dependencies”.
 * All those instances actually take quite some time to build (for the same reason not all instances for tuples are included in the main package).